Master of Occupational Hygiene

 Standard entry requirements

-• A recognised 3-year Bachelor degree with a major in a Science or Health-related discipline or
+• A recognised bachels degree with a maj in a science health-related discipline.

-• A degree in another relevant area (for example Engineering) which contains at least one year of science-based subjects.
-Applicants with other relevant qualifications and/or work experience may be considered.
+• A degree in another relevant area (f example, Engineering) that contains at least one year of science-based subjects with an average mark of 50%.

 Study information